mawicks/gaspra/README.md

 equal-length, random sequences of the letters a, b, and c.
 The lengths shown in the table are the combined length of the two strings.
 The quadratic complexity of 'difflib' is obvious.
+Even though it's a pure Python solution, `difftools` is quite fast by comparison.

 | Length   |   Match Length |   Difflib (ms) |   Difftools (ms) |
 |----------|----------------|----------------|------------------|